 Clearly making these correct decisions is an art, not a science.

-John W. Manzetti is the Executive chairman of Pittsburgh Life Sciences Greenhouse.
+John W. Manzetti is the managing director of the Manzetti Group LLC, and executive chairman of Pittsburgh Life Sciences Greenhouse.
 As President and CEO of the PLSG from 2006 to 2016, John and his team assisted 455 companies, investing $22 million into 80 companies, which leveraged $1.5 billion of additional capital into the region.
 These companies brought over 134 products to market.
 He is also the founder and managing director of Accelerator Fund LLC, an early-stage, for-profit venture capital fund focused on high-impact investments in life sciences and health care.